rodneyshupe/Cookbook/Recipes/Entrees/Beef/Brisket.rst

 5. While brisket is in ice bath, pre-heat smoker or oven to 225F
 6. Remove brisket from bag, pat dry, and add additional rub as necessary.
-7. Place in smoker or oven for 3 hours until exterior has nice color.
+7. Place in smoker or oven for 3 hours until exterior has nice colour.
 8. Slice against the grain, and enjoy!

-Variation:
+Variations
 ----------

 - Substitute salt and pepper with the following rub mixture:

-   -  2 tbsps brown sugar
+   - 2 tablespoons brown sugar
-   -  2 tbsps kosher salt
+   - 2 tablespoons kosher salt
-   -  2 tbsps paprika (use smoked paprika, if using oven to finish)
+   - 2 tablespoons paprika (use smoked paprika, if using oven to finish)
-   -  2 tbsps chili powder
+   - 2 tablespoons chili powder
-   -  2 tbsps ground black pepper
+   - 2 tablespoons ground black pepper